Expressoins Of Interest

 The TTSC and links to other websites

-The TTSC provides links to Racing Australia’s and other external websites.
+The TTSC provides links to Racing Australia’s and Authorised Representatives external websites.
 These externally linked websites are not under the control of the TTSC, and as such the TTSC is not responsible for the privacy practices or content of companies linked to the TTSC website.
 Before disclosing your personal information on any other website, we advise you to examine the privacy policies of those websites.

 TTSC Conflict of Interest Policy